 Refine your initial ideas.
 Create static wireframes/comps on paper or on the computer.

 Pull content from the Wikipedia article, and gather any additional images or resources that you would like to include.
-Your site must include the entire text–or nearly the entire text–of the original article, along with several visual elements like photos, maps, and diagrams.
-(The site may incoroprate material in addition to the original text.)

 For due dates, look at the class schedule.

 When you move to HTML/CSS, work from the web1-basic project on GitHub.

 - Design using offline sketching processes.

 - Bring color and images into a site.

 - Format a site using CSS.

 - Design a site as a single system, based on templates.